DISTRIBUTED ANTENNA SYSTEMS

 PUBLIC SAFETY DAS

-Public Safety DAS is designed to improve in-building radio coverage for emergency responders, operating on the 700/800 MHz frequency bands.
+Public Safety DAS (ERCES) is designed to improve in-building radio coverage for emergency responders, operating on the 700/800 MHz frequency bands.
 In many structures, especially those with thick walls or underground areas, radio signals can become weak or blocked.
 Public Safety DAS addresses this by distributing signals throughout the building, ensuring that first responders maintain clear and reliable communication during emergencies.
 This system is often required by fire and building codes to support life safety and is typically reviewed and approved by the authority having jurisdiction (AHJ).

 Compliance